 Israel is very different.
 Israelis don’t really care for tourists or travelers.
 They don’t even put on a smile, and sometimes they are borderline rude.
-So much that we wondered… is it us or is it them?
+So much that we wondered… is it us or them?
 It’s them; we are not the first ones to conclude that Israelis are blunt and rude.

-So, in this case, it’s not only Jordan that is good but also that Israel is bad… If warm and friendly people are essential, choose Jordan!
+So, in this case, it’s not only Jordan that is good but also Israel is bad… If warm and friendly people are essential, choose Jordan!

 Trash and eco-friendliness – Jordan or Israel

 This is a case where neither is good… though one is much worse than the other.

 So, neither countries are very clean and eco-friendly, but Israel is doing a better job with garbage disposal and cleaning up the mess.
 Israel is far from being a clean country.
 It’s embarrassingly dirty for such a developed and prosperous country.
 There’s lots of garbage in the cities, people randomly throw things on the ground, and plastic is still overly used.

 Yet, Jordan is so much worse.
 Unfortunately, it’s one of the dirtiest countries we have visited.
 The cities are full of garbage; the closer to markets and local neighborhoods, the worse it gets.
 Even the fields are full of plastic.
 Some tourist places are cleaner, and the city center of Madaba is surprisingly neat.
 Even though it would be considered dirty by western standards.
 Jordan needs a mentality revolution about trash and plastic.